TiranB/Powerquery-ETL-Automation/README.md

 This semi-automated solution reduces manual work, improves consistency, and enables timely insights with minimal effort.

 ## Meta Data
-Data source - Imported from 'Sales' Folder
+Data source - Imported from *Sales* Folder
 Number of Files Imported - 3 Files
 Sales Data Coverage -Years 2017,2018,2019

 ## 🔍 Extracting Data (Data Importing Process)
 - In Excel choose get data from a folder
 - choose the folder
-- Select 'Combine and transform data'
+- Select *Combine and transform data*

   Now the three files of sales data were combined into  one file and imported into the Power Query Editor